-In such a highly regulated safety-critical environment, safety and reliability are critical, and are consequently the main concern of developers in the automotive field.
+In such a highly regulated safety-critical environment, safety and reliability are of vital importance, and are consequently a fundamental concern for developers in the automotive field.

-Relevant regulations and guidelines include IEC 61508, ISO 26262, ISO 15504 (SPICE), and CMMI (Capability Maturity Model Integration) for vehicle software and device developers.
+Relevant regulations and guidelines include IEC 61508, ISO 26262, ISO 15504 (SPICE), and CMMI (Capability Maturity Model Integration) for vehicle software and equipment suppliers and OEMs.